PreventionBy Mayo Clinic Staff

-Because the cause of kleptomania isn't clear, it's not yet known how to prevent kleptomania with any certainty.
-Getting treatment as soon as compulsive stealing begins may help prevent kleptomania from becoming worse or becoming a chronic condition that's difficult to overcome.
+Because the cause of kleptomania isn't clear, it's not yet known how to prevent it with any certainty.
+Getting treatment as soon as compulsive stealing begins may help prevent kleptomania from becoming worse and prevent some of the negative consequences.

 - Kleptomania.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Sept.
 3, 2014.

 - Highlights of changes from DSM-IV-TR to DSM-5.
 American Psychiatric Association. http://www.psychiatry.org/dsm5.
 Accessed Sept.
 3, 2014.